My Significant Other Has Control Issues: What Do I Do?

 For example, having control in relationships allows us to set boundaries for ourselves, and it can let partners know what their expectations are.

-But control can get out of hand very quickly, and lead to many issues in relationships as well and be the recipe for a toxic relationship.
+But controlling behavior can get out of hand very quickly, and lead to many issues in relationships as well and be the recipe for a toxic relationship.
 This usually happens when an individual has a strong, incessant desire to dictate what happens in their environment, and more often than not, this involves those around them.

 This can become overbearing and even oppressive for the people on the other end, and it can ruin relationships.
 However, control issues aren’t just limited to domestic life; these types of problems can also be observed at a person’s place of employment as well, where a person can experience overly strict rules and micromanagement.
+Controlling behavior can be present at work, like for an authority figure, but when it is brought home, this need for control in a domestic environment can lead to all sorts of problems.

 Control freaks typically don’t impose their will onto others out of pure maliciousness, and there are many psychological reasons why they try to gain control, such as: